 Tied to budgeting, you’ll want to be proactive in monitoring the actual financial performance of your business.
 Having a budget is only useful if you’re using it to effectively steer and adjust the trajectory of your business.
 You do this by monitoring and assessing the expenses and revenue of your company on a regular basis.
 This should be done at least on a monthly basis – but like the training athlete – achieving a higher level of performance usually necessitates more work.
 Get into the habit of reviewing your accounts weekly or even daily to be fully aware of how your business’ finances are progressing.
 This will help you determine how well your company is bringing in sales and decide whether some expenses can be reduced or eliminated to conserve more profit.

-Even if you have a financial advisor, tracking accounting records will be instrumental in establishing long-term objectives and best practices.
+Even if you have a financial advisor, tracking accounting records will be instrumental in establishing long-term objectives and best practices to secure good financial health throughout your organization.
 After all, an advisor will only be as useful as the data you give them to analyze.
 Outdated finances will simply be ineffective in forming new strategies.